AI marketing – it’s the next big thing.

 (Image source: huffingtonpost.com)

-- 43% plan to unleash AI-enhanced advanced analytics.
+- 43% plan to unleash AI-enhanced advanced predictive analytics.

 - 40% are drawn to AI-driven recommendation engines.